 1. Iron deficiency.
-This is most common in poor nations where people do not eat meat and eggs.
-It also occurs during pregnancy in some cases, and in young women who have very heavy menstrual periods.
+Adequate iron is needed in everyone as it is the central atom of the hemoglobin molecule.
+Iron deficiency is most common in poor nations where people do not eat meat and eggs.
+It also occurs in some cases of pregnancy, and in young women who have very heavy menstrual periods.
 It can also occur in some vegetarians who do not eat meat or eggs.
-Finally, it can occur due to hidden bleeding in the intestines, for example, or somewhere else, perhaps due to an ulcer, cancer or to an accident or injury.
+Finally, it can occur due to hidden bleeding somewhere in the body.
+For example, bleeding could be due to an ulcer, a cancer or to an accident or injury.

 Iron deficiency produces a microcytic, microchromic anemia, meaning that the red blood cells are too small, and they are not very red when viewed under a microscope.
 This is a hallmark of this type of anemia.

 Simple iron deficiency anemia is not that common in the industrialized world, and is easy to take care of by adding more meat and eggs to the diet, in most cases.
 One can also take an iron supplement, although most regular iron supplements are hard on the intestines and often cause constipation.
 Chelated iron or liver tablets are much better, if these are needed.

 WARNING: Beware, however, of three critical facts about iron deficiency anemia today.

 A. In my experience, simple iron deficiency anemia is not that common in the industrialized nations, except during pregnancy, among some vegetarians and in a few young women with extremely heavy menstrual periods.

 B. Copper anemia exactly mimics iron deficiency anemia, and is far more common.
 It causes a microcytic, microchromic anemia exactly like iron deficiency, can cause low ferritin, and it is extremely common.
 Doctors often give women iron for this condition, which only makes the women more ill!
 It is discussed below.